Sustainable and responsible investing

 M&G Plc is committed to achieving carbon net zero investment portfolios by 2050, in aggregate, across our total assets under management and assets under administration, to align with the Paris Agreement on Climate Change.

-As part of our net zero 2050 investment strategy, we will: identify and invest in climate solutions; engage with investee companies to lay out credible transition plans and targets; and encourage the necessary emissions reductions; and reduce contentious high carbon exposures.
-We will end thermal coal-related investments by 2030 across OECD and EU member states, and by 2040 in developing countries.
+As part of our net zero 2050 investment strategy, we will seek to: identify and invest in climate solutions; engage with investee companies to lay out credible transition plans and targets; and encourage the necessary emissions reductions; and reduce contentious high carbon exposures.
+We will end our thermal coal-related investments by 2030 across OECD and EU member states, and by 2040 in developing countries.
 You can read more about M&G’s pathway to net zero here.

 As a step on our journey to becoming a fully sustainable business, we have taken the step of publishing carbon intensity data within our regular fund reporting.